code-423n4/2022-09-nouns-builder-findings/README.md

 ## Contest findings are submitted to this repo

-Typically most findings come in **on the last day of the contest**, so don't be alarmed at all if there's nothing here but crickets until the end of the contest.

 As a sponsor, you have four critical tasks in the contest process:

-1. Handle duplicate issues.
-2. Weigh in on severity.
+1. Weigh in on severity.
-3. Respond to issues.
+2. Respond to issues.
-4. Share your mitigation of findings.
+3. Share your mitigation of findings.

 Let's walk through each of these.

 ## High and Medium Risk Issues

-### Handle duplicates

-Because wardens submit issues without seeing each other's submissions, there will always be findings that are clear duplicates.
-Other findings may use different language that ultimately describes the same issue, but from different angles.
-Use your best judgment in identifying duplicates, and don't hesitate to reach out (in your private contest channel) to ask C4 for advice.
+Please note: because wardens submit issues without seeing each other's submissions, there will always be findings that are duplicates.
+For all issues labeled `3 (High Risk)` or `2 (Medium Risk)`, these have been pre-sorted for you so that there is only one primary issue open per unique finding.
+All duplicates have been labeled `duplicate`, linked to a primary issue, and closed.

-1. For all issues labeled `3 (High Risk)` or `2 (Medium Risk)`, determine the best and most thorough description of the finding among the set of duplicates.
-(At least a portion of the content of the most useful description will be used in the audit report.)
-2. Close the other duplicate issues and label them with `duplicate`
-3. Mention the primary issue # when closing the issue (using the format `Duplicate of #issueNumber`), so that duplicate issues get linked.

-**Note: QA and Gas reports do *not* need to be de-duped.** Please see the "QA and Gas reports" section below for more details.

 ### Weigh in on severity